QuiltMC/rfcs/rfc/0001-rfc-process.md

 This will allow us to put a time limit on unproductive discussion where necessary, so actual progress can still be made while giving the community a place to voice their opinions.

-# Quilt RFC Process
+# The Quilt RFC Process
-(This is the section of this RFC which &ndash; if accepted &ndash; would become our "RFC guidelines" document.)

 This document gives an outline of how the RFC process works and explains how contributors should submit their RFCs to the project.

 ## When you must submit an RFC